PaverBol/notes/User-Stories/Issue-Management.md

 ## Acceptance Criteria

-- Gieven I'm on the `Issues` screen
+- Given I'm on the `Issues` screen
 - When I click on `New issue`
 - Then I see the form with the `Title` and `Description`